All Episodes

 I hadn't planned on voting for McCain, but I'm going to send him some money now.

-I'm I'm not going to sit here and let the New York Times destroy my candidate.
+I'm not going to sit here and let the New York Times destroy my candidate.

-I listened to the first hour of Rush today, and and it was a pretty warm hour for McCain.
+I listened to the first hour of Rush today, and it was a pretty warm hour for McCain.

-You know, I was also getting, I didn't say this yesterday.
+You know, I was also getting, I didn't say this yesterday, I was getting emails yesterday.

 Can't you ever lighten up on McCain?

-Yeah, I got a read that email yesterday.
+Yeah, I got read that email yesterday.

-Stephanopoulos, good morning America today.
+Stephanopoulos, good morning, America, today.

-Robin Roberts talked to him.
+Robin Roberts, talk to him.

-The Republican story, of course, yesterday, John McCain with his wife Cindy by himside, strongly denying uh the New York Times story, and it seems like conservative Republicans are now rallying around him like talk show host Rush Limbaugh.
+The Republican story, of course, yesterday, John McCain with his wife Cindy by his side, strongly denying the New York Times story.

 Any day, any day that Rush Limbaugh is attacking the New York Times instead of John McCain after what he's been doing for the last three months is a good day for John McCain.